-When the UK leaves the EU it is expected to make a contribution towards the EU’s outstanding financial commitments.
+When the UK leaves the EU it is expected to make a contribution towards the EU’s outstanding financial commitments – spending that was agreed while the UK was a member.
 The media have labelled this as an ‘exit bill’ or ‘divorce bill’, the EU see it as a matter of ‘settling the accounts’.
-The issue will be discussed in the first phase of Brexit negotiations, under the title of the ‘single financial settlement’ (the settlement).Jump to full report >>
+The issue is being discussed in the first phase of Brexit negotiations under the title of the ‘single financial settlement’ (the settlement).Jump to full report >>

-The first phase of negotiations between the UK and EU must make sufficient progress on the settlement (and other areas that will disentangle the UK from the EU) before they can move on to areas of the future EU-UK relationship, such as trade arrangements.
+The first phase of negotiations between the UK and EU must make ‘sufficient progress’ on the settlement (and other areas that will disentangle the UK from the EU) before they can move on to areas of the future EU-UK relationship, such as trade arrangements.
 The EU says a methodology for calculating the settlement should be agreed before talks move on.

 The EU’s position

 The EU set out its position on the settlement ahead of negotiations.
 The EU’s position is built on the principle that the UK should honour its share of all the financial commitments made by the EU while the UK was a member.
 On the same basis, the EU says that the UK should be able to participate in, and receive funding from, EU programmes – such as agricultural funding – until the programmes close.
 Most programmes cover the period 2014 – 2020, but some spending is expected after 2020.

 Most of the EU’s outstanding financial commitments arise from the EU Budget.
 The EU expect the settlement to include spending committed in the EU Budget but not yet paid to recipients – often described as ‘reste à liquider’ – and the outstanding funding agreed for EU spending programmes in the current period.
 These two sources are the largest outstanding commitments identified by the EU.
 The EU’s liabilities and contingent liabilities should also be shared by the UK, according to the EU.